toomasr/lizzie/guides/running-with-katago.md

 ![Running the KataGo Command](https://github.com/toomasr/lizzie/blob/master/guides/images/katago-commandline.png?raw=true)

+I have included 2 screenshots.
+One is from the terminal where I prefer to run Lizzie from and the other one is the GTP console from inside Lizzie.
+Your output will vary but this is what it looks like for a successful setup.

 ### Remote Configuration

 The remote configuration is fairly similar.
 You need to have a working command at the other machine and you need to test it there.
 Once it is working on the remote machine I just use SSH to run the command over there.